-In conclusion the MRSSO was able to:
+In conclusion, the MRSSO was able to:

-- Conduct 149 septic re-inspections in 2013 (52 more will be completed in the spring of 2014). - Meet 65 waterfront property owners on-site and provide information regarding the maintenance and operation of their sewage system; - Two unsafe sewage systems have been replaced - Three water access properties were inspected.
+- Conduct 113 septic re-inspections in 2017 - Meet 71 waterfront property owners on-site and provide information regarding the maintenance and operation of their sewage system; - One system replacement on seasonal property to be completed in spring of 2018. - Six of the 17 repairs have been completed 11 systems to be flowed up in the spring of 2018.